 All our workshops and schools are open for everyone.
 If you plan to visit a lecture please send us a prior notice.

-Description: The goal of the workshop is to provide a forum for expert researchers to communicate recent results in the areas of complex approximations and orthogonal polynomials.
-The main direction of the workshop is the latest achievements in the theory of rational approximation of analytic functions.
-Important tools for rational approximation are Riemann-Hilbert problems, the theory of orthogonal polynomials, logarithmic potential theory and operator theory for difference operators.
-One of the main objectives is to discuss the applications of complex approximations and orthogonal polynomials in the following areas: spectral theory of difference operators, random matrices models and special functions, which play an important role in applied and computational mathematics.
+Description: The goal of the workshop is to bring together leading experts to discuss the latest achievements in the area of complex approximations and orthogonal polynomials.
+The main direction of the workshop is to communicate recent results in the theory of rational approximation of analytic functions.
+Important tools for rational approximation are the Riemann-Hilbert problems, the theory of orthogonal polynomials, the theory of the logarithmic potential and the operator theory for difference operators.
+The main objective of the workshop is to discuss the applications of complex approximations and orthogonal polynomials in the spectral theory of difference operators, random matrices models and special functions, which play an important role in applied and computational mathematics.

 Description: The primary objective of the meeting is to discuss future and emerging mathematical technologies, and to share experience and best practices of organizing collaborative research projects with industry, as well as to discuss and brainstorm about joint future activities.
 One of the major obstacles to be addressed is the low visibility of mathematical technologies in European programs.
 Theerefore, an important objective is to discuss measures facilitating awareness about existing expertise in Europe and knowledge transfer.
 Another prime objective of this workshop is to discuss a strategic research agenda (SRA) for the mathematical sciences.
 The writing process for such SRA is currently being started up, and the workshop would be an ideal opportunity to discuss the SRA and its contents in detail.
 The workshop is organized under the auspices of EU-MATHS-IN – a European Network of Mathematics for Industry and Innovation.
 This network is a collaboration of national organizations from 20 European countries.
 The promoting partners of EU-MATHS-IN are the European Mathematical Society and the European Consortium for Mathematics in Industry.